AverageGHenjoyer/Project-R/README.md

 To buy products from this website efficiently you will have to most likely do it in two steps.
 1. Use program on a option 2 ("2.
 Odswierzanie z dodawaniem do koszyka") while refreshing addres "sklep.pgg.pl" just to add items to the cart
 If first step was succesful then proced to step 2
+2. Refresh "sklep.pgg.pl/koszyk of something like that after the product was added
-2. You have to finallize the transaction later that day
+3. You have to finallize the transaction later that day

 # Important for option 2
 Program only has 4 options to choose from for now